 Suppose that a paedophile seeks pleasure from sexual contact with a three-year-old.
 The child does not protest; he or she may even say “okay” to the paedophile’s proposal of sex (accurately described ex ante) for ice cream.
 It seems to me that, prima facie, the three-year-old’s parents (or legal guardians) properly have an actionable claim against the paedophile for physically violating the child’s personal sphere.
 Further, given that most three-year-olds are not legally competent, the burden of proving that this three-year-old is legally competent should lie with the paedophile.
 (A reasonable age of consent would be above three years.)
 Has my reasoning gone wrong somewhere?

-Thoughts on the Legal Status of Children
+Thoughts on the legal status of children

-First published in Taking Children Seriously 12
+From the archives: First published in Taking Children Seriously 12

-My editorial on children's rights (Taking Children Seriously, issue 10, page 5) has provoked some thoughtful responses raising many interesting questions that I'd like to address in this and future articles.
+My editorial on children’s rights (Taking Children Seriously 10, p.
+5) has provoked some thoughtful responses raising many interesting questions that I’d like to address in this and future articles.
 First, what would a legal system that treats all individuals equally be like?
 Secondly, is it a good idea, even in principle, for children to be subject to the same rules adults are?
 People have various overlapping reasons for believing that this is a bad idea.
 In this article, I shall outline the main ones.

 First, there are political reasons.
 A society in which children had fully equal rights would be very different from ours.
-To make such large changes precipitately is utopian and therefore, as Popper has stressed, dangerous.
+To make such large changes precipitately is utopian and therefore, as Karl Popper has stressed, dangerous.
 Political changes are likely to have unintended consequences because future knowledge is impossible to predict, and the more dramatic the changes, the more unintended consequences there are likely to be.
 When making political changes, we have no option but to start from where we are now, and make small, incremental changes, being prepared at every stage to change course should we find that our changes have caused deleterious consequences.
 Furthermore, the changes necessary for children to be made subject to the same laws as adults will never happen until most adults want it to.
 That seems highly unlikely in the near future.